thomas-crane/spearmint/docs/language-overview.md

 With this change, our `Point3D` class no longer raises an error.

-Auto generated constructors in subclasses will first use the members of the parent class, and then the child class.
-For example in a structure like this
+Subclasses inherit all of the fields from their parent class, so the constructor for the subclass will include those fields.
+For example, given the following structure:

 ```sm
 open class A {